 More Information, Better Decisions

-The death or suffering of animals is not inevitable–even for public safety reasons.
+The death or suffering of animals is not inevitable — even for public safety reasons.
 If you are an animal owner or a concerned member of the public there are ways you can mediate an animal dispute without harming the animals involved.
 Decision-makers in public authorities can sometimes operate on limited information.
-Because mediation is inclusive of all parties, more information can be introduced to make better decisions about animal welfare and to take the pressure off decision-makers who may have to make difficult choices.
+Because mediation is inclusive of all parties, more information can be introduced to make better decisions about animal welfare and to take the pressure off decision-makers.
 At Boileau Conflict Solutions we use approaches like game theory to help people resolve differing interests.
 A unique factor in this approach is that we account for the animal’s interests too, which allows us to resolve the dispute more effectively than if the animal is considered as merely the legal property of one party.
 Once parties can agree that they are working for the best interests of the animal there may be more opportunity for reconciliation and change.
 Also once the animal’s interest is established, mediation may then include concerned groups external to the conflict – such as animal charities or shelters.
-This can lead to creative solutions for re-homing and training animals, or funding solutions.
+This can lead to creative solutions for re-homing, training or funding.